jere-mie/graph-webapp/README.md

 ## Run
-Simply type `node ./server.js` in the directory to the start the server.
+Simply type `npm start` in the directory to the start the server.
 Navigate to http://localhost:3000 to view the page

 ## TODO